Position: Climate Smart Agriculture Guide Programme Fellow

 Host company/organization: CAMFED Zambia

-Harriet completed a graduation project called, Collaborative Design for Food Security Alternatives with Women in Kaoma, Zambia.
-Her project is trying to find sustainable ways of food production with small-scale farmers who have agriculture as their only source of livelihood.
-Harriet hopes to help them with sustainable agricultural practices that will improve the quality and quantity of food.
+Harriet completed a graduation project called Collaborative Design for Food Security Alternatives with Women in Kaoma, Zambia.
+Her project found sustainable ways of food production for small-scale farmers who rely solely on agriculture as their source of income Harriet hopes to help them with sustainable agricultural practices that will improve the quality and quantity of food.

-Harriet did her internship at the Zambia Agricultural Research Institute (ZARI).
-She wanted to acquire experience about how agricultural institutions work in her country and learn which practices seen and learned at EARTH are applicable in Zambia.
+Harriet completed her internship at the Zambia Agricultural Research Institute (ZARI).
+She wanted to acquire experience about how agricultural institutions work in her country, and learn which practices seen and learned at EARTH are applicable in Zambia.
 “My experience was amazing as I was able to put what I have been learning into practice, and I grew so much while working at an actual institution.”

-Harriet’s professional dream came true, and as she puts it, “It’s a big wow for me and my family.
+Harriet’s professional dream came true, and as she puts it, “It’s a big ‘wow’ for me and my family.
 Please continue doing this.
 You are changing many lives.”
-She now truly believes that everything is achievable if you work for it and if you are dedicated and willing to make that change.
+She now truly believes that everything is achievable if one works for it, and if one is dedicated and willing to make that change.
 “Success is a daily achievement, and dedication and perseverance are something we should carry in our hearts no matter how difficult life may get.
 Thank you, Mastercard, it’s been a great journey!”

 For more information about the Fellowship Program and about being a Host Partner, please contact us.